-Use oven mitts when working with bread or any part of the Breadman® that is hot from baking.

-an militar material to the state of the region to

-- Wipe off crumbs and clean the Breadman®, as needed, after baking. - Unplug the Breadman® when you are not using it.
+- Use oven mitts when working with bread or any part of the Breadman® that is hot from baking. - · Wipe off crumbs and clean as needed, after baking. - Unplug the Breadman® when you are not using it. - It is normal for the Viewing Window to collect moisture during the rise cycle.
+As your bread bakes, the moisture soon will evaporate so you can watch your bread's baking progress.